 Managing Depression Among Residents

-Measures the percent of long-term care patients showing symptoms of depression.
-Some experts believe this is a measure of patient quality of life.
+This metric is a measure of the percentage of long-term care patients demonstrating depressive symptoms.
+Many in the industry believe this is a measure of patient quality of life.

 Appropriate Vaccine Usage

 In Bandera Nursing & Rehab Center, 100% of Patients